 Constructive dismissal arises where the employer's conduct amounts to an actual breach of the terms of the contract of employment, or where the employer acts in such an unreasonable manner that the employee is deemed to have no alternative but to resign.

 What will be particularly relevant here is whether the resignation was in writing and whether the employer, as is recommended, accepted same in writing.
-This will help demonstrate
+This will help demonstrate that the employee understood his/her decision to resign and that tit was voluntary on their part.

 Already a subscriber?